-Imagine with me for a moment that you are a mom with an infant.
+Imagine with me for a moment that you are a mom with an infant (most of us have been there).
 You are working one (or possibly two) jobs to try to make ends meet.
-Your infant has to go to a child care facility so you can work.
-Even with all this working, you need government assistance (Food Stamps) to keep food on the table.
+Your baby has to go to a childcare facility so you can work.
+Even with all this working, you need government assistance to keep food on the table.
 You go to the store to get some groceries and diapers.
-At checkout you realize that the government assistance vouchers do not cover diapers–what do you do?
+At the checkout you realize that the government assistance vouchers do not cover diapers–what do you do?
 Buy food for your child or diapers?
-Without a day’s worth of diapers your child cannot attend child care.
-If she doesn’t go to child care, you cannot go to work.
+Without a day’s worth of diapers, your child cannot attend childcare.
+If she doesn’t go to childcare, you cannot go to work.

 There are many ways we can help prevent diaper need in this country:

 – donate diapers to your local diaper bank, pregnancy center or food pantry on a regular basis (babies go through 6-10 diapers a day)

 – share the #diaperneed hashtag in your social media interactions.
 This is an issue that needs more attention and something that many people probably had not thought about.

 – host a diaper drive in your church, moms group, playgroup, school, etc.

 – volunteer at a local diaper bank (go to www.nationaldiaperbanknetwork.org to find one in your city)

 Let’s help babies have a good start in life and in education.